iAmGhOsTy/iAmGhOsTy/README.md

 - 👀 I’m interested in code.
 - 🌱 I’m currently learning everything i can.
 - 💞️ I'm not looking to collaborate at the moment.
-- 📫 You can reach me on discord: G H O S T Y#2607
+- 📫 You can reach me on discord: not.ghosty

 ## 🛠 Skills